tjgran01/cfilemanual/cfilemanual/scripts/python/README.md

 from another spreadsheet export such as SurveyMonkey or Qualtrics.

 If a researcher does not intend to create conditions files by hand then the output from this script will also serve as a backbone to 'check' the marks in the data to ensure that everything is correctly lining up.
 This means that a researcher should run this script first because it will also act as a sanity checker to ensure that the automated conditions file generation scripts are

+1. Working properly and that -
-a) working properly and b) The data fed into the system isn't inconsistent with what the experimenter is expecting.
-For example - if during the creation of this script the experimenter states that session 1 of the experiment has 20 tasks, but the data is marked with 22 onsets, then the experimenter knows that there might be something odd about a particular dataset, and can further examine the data to ensure that everything is accurate.
+2. The data fed into the system isn't inconsistent with what the experimenter is expecting.

+For example -
+If during the creation of this script the experimenter states that session 1 of the experiment has 20 tasks, but the data is marked with 22 onsets, then the experimenter knows that there might be something odd about a particular dataset, and can further examine the data to ensure that everything is accurate.

 #### *This file takes as input*: